WHAT IS AN INTERIOR BUILDOUT – AND WHAT ISN’T IT?

 For example, I once prepared an estimate for a gentleman who was opening a new pizza place.

 The space he was renting had to be carved out of a larger space.
-It required a new, 2-hour fire wall the length of the space to accomplish the division, a new 400 amp electrical service, new plumbing, fire sprinkler modifications, and the glass storefront had to be modified to create a new front door.
+It required a new, 2-hour fire wall the length of the space to accomplish the division, a new 400 amp electrical service, new plumbing, fire sprinkler modifications, and the glass storefront had to be redone.

-All of this had to be done just to make two suites out of one, before even starting to build his store.
+All of this was just to make two suites out of one, before even starting to build his store.

 He saw our estimate and had sticker shock.
 He said he wasn’t going to have the most expensive build cost in their chain.